 Refer to the two photos above.
 One black and three red rubber insulators surround the four jacks that the leads can plug into.
 The insulators are held in place against the PCB by the front cover.
 Upon dis-assembly one or more of the colored insulators may get stuck in the cover (in this dis-assembly one red and one black insulator were stuck to the cover).
 For ease of re-assembly, the stuck insulators can easily be pressed out of the cover and put into place on the PCB (wide end toward the PCB) as the two red ones in these photos are.
 Just remember, the BLACK rubber insulator goes on the post of the PCB labeled “COM” (of course).
 These insulators ensure a snug fit of the leads without using split-tip leads that lose their tension over time.

-There were many complaints that the HGT6120 would not function correctly on an AFCI Circuit Breaker, causing the breaker to trip as soon as you plugged our tester in.
+There were concerns that the HGT6120 would not function correctly on an AFCI Circuit Breaker, causing the breaker to trip as soon as you plugged our tester in.
 AFCI translates to Arc-Fault-Circuit-Interrupt and on many new models comes equipped with a self-test.
 We went ahead and started testing to see what the issue was while using the HGT6120 and all of our other GFCI circuit testers on AFCI circuits.
 During testing we used many different AFCI circuit breakers from multiple vendors.
-We of course did not find any issues or have any problems using our circuit testers on any of the new AFCI circuit breakers.
+We were not able to find any issues while testing and we didn’t have any problems using any of our circuit testers on the new AFCI circuit breakers.

 There is one other theory as to why this is happening on AFCI circuit breakers.
 It could be that the circuit breakers being tested are older and more prone to tripping.
 Circuit breakers are like most switches and over time they wear down.
 If this is the case and they aren’t functioning properly, they may need to be inspected and replaced.
 In any case, a licensed electrician should be involved to determine the root cause of the problem.